huangwx8/EnglishNotes/IELTS ACADEMIC 14-2 WRITING TASK 1.md

 By analyzing the table, we find that textiles and engineered goods presented considerable growth over the period, especially the textiles, whose percentage increased by 15.24% - the most prominent one compared with others.
 Engineered goods' percentage stood at 8.5%, which is also strong.
 One unfortunate exception is Gems and jewellery, which was the only dropping  group, whose percentage decreased by 5.18%.

 **==Analyzing the table==, we ==observe== that textiles and engineered goods showed considerable growth over the period.
 Textiles had the most prominent increase, ==with a percentage rise of 15.24%==, while engineered goods’ percentage stood at 8.5%, which is also strong.
 Unfortunately, Gems and jewelry was the only category that declined, with a percentage decrease of 5.18%.**

+Analyzing/From the chart

+increase/grow/rise

+decrease/drop/decline

+experience the most adjective growth/decline

+with a percentage rise/drop of ...

+increasing from ... to ...

+hold leading position

+find -> observe